Monticello in Jefferson County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1852.

 Location.
 30° 32.7′ N, 83° 52.399′ W. Marker is in Monticello, Florida, in Jefferson County.
-Marker is at the intersection of West Washington Street (Florida Route 10) and South Water Street, on the left when traveling west on West Washington Street.
+It is at the intersection of West Washington Street (Florida Route 10) and South Water Street, on the left when traveling west on West Washington Street.
 Touch for map.
 Marker is at or near this postal address: 425 West Washington Street, Monticello FL 32344, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Monticello Methodist Church (about 500 feet away, measured in a direct line); Perkins Opera House (approx. 0.2 miles away); "Meeting Oak" (approx. 0.2 miles away); Jefferson County Florida Confederate Memorial (approx. 0.2 miles away); Jefferson County Sesquicentennial (approx. 0.2 miles away); The Town of Monticello (approx. 0.2 miles away); Ernest I. Thomas Memorial (approx. 0.3 miles away); Confederate Memorial (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: Monticello Methodist Church (about 500 feet away, measured in a direct line); Perkins Opera House (approx. 0.2 miles away); "Meeting Oak" (approx. 0.2 miles away); Jefferson County Florida Confederate Memorial (approx. 0.2 miles away); Jefferson County Sesquicentennial (approx. 0.2 miles away); The Town of Monticello (approx. 0.2 miles away); Ernest I. Thomas Memorial (approx. 0.3 miles away); Confederate Memorial (approx. 0.3 miles away).
 Touch for a list and map of all markers in Monticello.